Bhuvneshwar-git/SoC_Codes/README.md

 * Basics of Neural Networks
 * Learning to build a neural network from scratch using numpy
 * Topics covered :
-  - Neurons and Layers: Implemented single neurons and layered networks using NumPy; understood how inputs are transformed through weights and biases.
-  - Forward Pass: Calculated outputs layer by layer using matrix operations; understood basic flow of data through the network.
-  - Activation Functions: Studied and implemented ReLU, Sigmoid, and Softmax to introduce non-linearity and interpret outputs as probabilities.
+  - Neurons and Layers: Built foundational understanding of artificial neurons—computational units that take weighted inputs, apply a bias, and pass the result through an activation function.
+Constructed fully connected layers by stacking multiple neurons.

+  - Forward Pass: Implemented the process of computing the output of a neural network by propagating inputs through the layers.
+Used matrix operations to efficiently handle multiple inputs at once.

+  - Activation Functions: Explored the role of activation functions in introducing non-linearity into the network.
+Implemented and tested common functions like ReLU (rectified linear unit), Sigmoid and Softmax to better understand their mathematical behavior and use cases (ReLU - mainly for introducing non-linearity, sigmoid and SoftMAX - for estimating probabilities for classification taske).

-  - Loss Functions: Studied about the Categorical Cross-Entropy for classification tasks and MSE for regression tasks.
+  - Loss Functions: Studied how neural networks quantify prediction error using loss functions.
+Implemented Categorical Cross-Entropy for classification tasks.

-  - Derivatives and Chain Rule: Calculated gradients using calculus, applying the chain rule across layers.
+  - Derivatives and Chain Rule: Developed an understanding of how gradients are computed using the chain rule from calculus, enabling the propagation of error backward through the network.

-  - Backpropagation: Implemented backpropagation to compute weight updates based on the error gradient flowing backward.
+  - Backpropagation: Programmed backpropagation from scratch, computing partial derivatives for each layer to update weights and biases based on the loss gradient.

-  - Gradient Descent: Learned the optimization process for updating weights using gradients to minimize the loss function.
+  - Gradient Descent: Learned how networks improve predictions by minimizing loss through optimization.
+Implemented basic gradient descent to update weights using calculated gradients.

-  - Optimizers: Explored Momentum, RMSProp, and Adam optimizers to enhance and accelerate convergence.
+  - Optimizers: Introduced advanced optimization techniques like Momentum, RMSProp and Adam to accelerate and stabilize training by adapting learning rates and smoothing updates.

-  - Regularization: Implemented L1 and L2 regularization techniques to reduce overfitting by penalizing large weights.
+  - Regularization: Studied about L1 (Lasso) and L2 (Ridge) regularization techniques to prevent overfitting by penalizing large weights during training.

-Note: Description and explainations of individual topics have been included in the python notebook.

 * Resource : Neural Networks from Scratch in Python by Harrison Kinsley & Daniel Kukieła (covered till chapter 14)